 Note: If you don’t want to spend your time or money here, later today you will visit the Sky Garden.
 This is another viewing platform that gets rave reviews and it is free.

 Hours: 10:00 am – 10:00 pm, with reduced hours during the winter.
-Visit the website for more information.
+Visit the official website for more information.

 Lunch at Borough Market